 Approximately 1,000 individual spikelets form on each tassel and each one bears two florets encased in two large glumes.
 Each floret contains three anthers.
 An anther and its attached filament comprise the stamen of the male flower.
 The anthers are those "thingamajigs" that hang from the tassel during pollination.
 Under a magnifying lens, individual anthers look somewhat like the double barrel of a shotgun.
 Do the math and you will realize that an individual tassel produces approximately 6,000 pollen-bearing anthers, although hybrids can vary greatly for this number.

 As the florets mature, elongation of the filaments allows the anthers to emerge ("exsert" for you trivia fans) from the glumes.
-Pollen is dispersed through pores at the tips of the anthers that open as the anthers exsert from the glumes.
+Pollen is dispersed through pores at the tips of the anthers that open ("dihisce" for you trivia fans) as the anthers exsert from the glumes.
 Anther exsertion and pollen shed usually begin in the mid-portion of the central tassel spike and then progresses upward, downward and outward over time.
 Anthers typically emerge from the upper floret of a pair first, while those from lower floret typically emerge later the same day or on following days.
 After its pollen is shed, "spent" anthers eventually drop from the tassel and are sometimes mistaken for the pollen when observed on the leaves or ground.

 The yellow or white “dust-like” pollen that falls from a tassel represents millions of individual, nearly microscopic, spherical, yellowish- or whitish translucent pollen grains.
 Estimates of the total number of pollen grains produced per tassel range from 2 to 25 million (yes, they are difficult to count).
 Each pollen grain contains the male genetic material necessary for fertilizing the ovary of one potential kernel.